 We acknowledge that in Milwaukee we live and work on traditional Potawatomi, Ho-Chunk, and Menominee homelands along the southwest shores of Michigami, part of North America’s largest system of freshwater lakes, where the Milwaukee, Menominee, and Kinnickinnic rivers meet and the people of Wisconsin’s sovereign Anishinaabe, Ho-Chunk, Menominee, Oneida, and Mohican nations remain present.

 Public walk-in hours for Special Collections are Monday to Friday from 10:00 a.m. to 5:00 p.m.
-Beyond these hours, Special Collections may also be accessed by appointment during regular library building hours by contacting Special Collections at (414) 229-4345 or email@example.com.
+Appointments are recommended.
+Beyond these hours, Special Collections may also be accessed by appointment during regular library building hours by filling out our online scheduling form or by contacting Special Collections at (414) 229-4345 or email@example.com.

 Special Collections may be contacted by telephone at (414) 229-4345.
 You may contact the head of Special Collections, Max Yela, by email at: firstname.lastname@example.org for general questions, email email@example.com.
 For more information about the staff of Special Collections, see our staff page.